Bristol Energy has ceased trading

-Bristol Energy is a young company, only founded in 2015 by Bristol City Council.
+Bristol Energy was founded in 2015 by Bristol City Council.
 Being created and run by a council was supposed to set Bristol Energy apart from the crowd.
 The aim was that all of its profits would go towards the local community, helping to tackle social and environmental challenges faced by the people of Bristol.